cuiqui/gede/README.md

 ## Installation

-It requires some third party libs: requests, tabulate and bs4.
+It requires some third party libs: click, requests, tabulate and bs4.

 To install `gede` and collect the requirements: